alex-bellon/wikipedia/README.md

 - [Champernowne constant](https://en.wikipedia.org/wiki/Champernowne_constant) - C_10 = 0.12345678910111213141516…
 - [Golden ration](https://en.wikipedia.org/wiki/Golden_ratio) - two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.
 - [Grandi's series](https://en.wikipedia.org/wiki/Grandi%27s_series) - the infinite series 1 − 1 + 1 − 1 + ⋯
-- [Happy number](https://en.wikipedia.org/wiki/Happy_number) - Starting with any positive integer, replace the number by the sum of the squares of its digits in base-ten, and repeat the process until the number either equals 1 (where it will stay), or it loops endlessly in a cycle that does not include 1.
+- [Happy number](https://en.wikipedia.org/wiki/Happy_number) - starting with any positive integer, replace the number by the sum of the squares of its digits in base-ten, and repeat the process until the number either equals 1 (where it will stay), or it loops endlessly in a cycle that does not include 1.
 Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers (or sad numbers).
-- [Illegal Number](https://en.wikipedia.org/wiki/Illegal_number) - An illegal number is a number that represents information which is illegal to possess, utter, propagate, or otherwise transmit in some legal jurisdictions.
+- [Illegal Number](https://en.wikipedia.org/wiki/Illegal_number) - an illegal number is a number that represents information which is illegal to possess, utter, propagate, or otherwise transmit in some legal jurisdictions.
+- [Illegal prime](https://en.wikipedia.org/wiki/Illegal_prime) - a prime number that represents information whose possession or distribution is forbidden in some legal jurisdictions.
 - [Interesting number paradox](https://en.wikipedia.org/wiki/Interesting_number_paradox) - a semi-humorous paradox which arises from the attempt to classify every natural number as either "interesting" or "uninteresting".
 The paradox states that every natural number is interesting.
 The "proof" is by contradiction: if there exists a non-empty set of uninteresting natural numbers, there would be a smallest uninteresting number – but the smallest uninteresting number is itself interesting because it is the smallest uninteresting number, thus producing a contradiction.
 - [Kaprekar number](https://en.wikipedia.org/wiki/Kaprekar_number) - In mathematics, a non-negative integer is called a "Kaprekar number" for a given base if the representation of its square in that base can be split into two parts that add up to the original number, with the proviso that the part formed from the low-order digits of the square must be non-zero—although it is allowed to include leading zeroes.
 For instance, 45 is a Kaprekar number, because 452 = 2025 and 20 + 25 = 45.
 The number 1 is Kaprekar in every base, because 12 = 01   in any base, and   0 + 1 = 1.
 - [McNugget numbers](https://en.wikipedia.org/wiki/Coin_problem#McNugget_numbers) - A McNugget number is the total number of McDonald's Chicken McNuggets in any number of boxes.
 In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal-sized nugget boxes) were of 6, 9, and 20 nuggets.